RupeshUnicorn/Scribbler/README.md

 # Scribbler
-Blogging Website structure to understand the implementation of HTML, CSS and Javascript
+Designing a blogging website to understand the implementation of HTML, CSS and Javascript